 Please note that NTP is based on UTC [14] and, thus, is adjusted for leap seconds.
 There is no adjustment for leap seconds in emission timing, which is based purely on TAI seconds and fractional seconds [15].
 See Section 9.3.2 for more information on Bootstrap emission timing.

 timestamp () – If the payload_type is '97' indicating an STLTP Tunnel Packet, the timestamp () field shall be defined according to Table 9.2 and its subsequent semantic definitions.
 This value shall indicate the latest time at which the start of the payload may be delivered.
 A value of '0' shall denote that the packet may be delivered with best effort.
-Note that this field replaces the SSRC_ID field specified in RFC 3550 [6].
+Note that the 32 bits occupied by this field are those assigned to the SSRC field in RFC 3550 [6].

 protocol_version – shall indicate the version number of the outer Tunnel Packet protocol.
 The current version is '01'.

-redundancy – When the payload_type is set to '97' indicating an STLTP packet, this field shall indicate the number of redundant Streams of outer Tunnel Packets sent over the STL.
-The value '0' shall indicate that there is no redundancy of outer Tunnel Packets, and values greater than '0' shall indicate that there is redundancy of outer Tunnel Packet Streams over the STL and the number of such redundant Streams.
+redundancy – This field, which is selected when the payload_type is set to '97', indicating an STLTP packet, shall be deprecated for its original purpose.
+It shall be treated as if this parameter in Table 6.1 is reserved.

-number_of_channels – When the payload_type is set to '97' indicating an STLTP packet, the number_of_channels field shall indicate the number of broadcast channels minus one transported by the outer Tunnel Packet Stream.
+number_of_channels – When the payload_type is set to '97', indicating an STLTP packet, the number_of_channels field shall indicate the number of broadcast channels minus one transported by the outer Tunnel Packet Stream.
 When the value is set to '0', an outer Tunneling Stream shall contain one group of inner Tunneled Packet Streams, using the port range 30000 – 30066.
 Note that a group of inner Tunneled Packet Streams is composed of the Preamble, Timing and Management, Baseband Packet, and Security Data Streams required for transmission of one RF channel.
-When the value is set to '1', an outer Tunnel Data Stream shall contain two groups of inner Tunneled Packet Streams.
-When the value is set to '1', the port range of one group of inner Tunneled Packet Streams (corresponding to one RF channel) shall be 30000 – 30066, and the port range of the other group of inner Tunneled Packet Streams (corresponding to the other RF channel) shall be 30100 – 30166.
+When the value is set to '1', an outer Tunnel Data Stream shall contain two groups of inner Tunneled Packet Streams feeding transmitters for two separate RF channels.
+When the value is set to '1', the port range of one group of inner Tunneled Packet Streams (corresponding to the first RF channel) shall be 30000 – 30066, and the port range of the second group of inner Tunneled Packet Streams (corresponding to the other RF channel) shall be 30100 – 30166.
 See Section 9.5 for an example of use of this field.

 packet_offset – If the marker (M) bit equals '1', this field shall define the payload offset of the first Tunneled Packet.
 The field shall indicate the number of bytes after the RTP header and extension before the first Tunneled Packet starts within the tunnel payload.
 If the Tunneled Packet starts immediately after the header and extension (if any), then packet_offset shall be '0'.
-Figure 6.2 provides a graphical example of how Tunneled Packets are encapsulated within the fixed-size SMPTE ST 2022-1 CTP RTP Tunnel Packets.
+Figure 6.2 provides a graphical example of how Tunneled Packets are encapsulated within the fixed-size SMPTE ST 2022-1 [8] CTP RTP Tunnel Packets.
 Note that only the position of the first packet within the tunnel payload is required since all Tunneled Packet types contain a length field that can be used to calculate the offset of subsequent packets.